cohml/cvs_covid_vaccine_scraper/README.md

 1. **Time of day matters.
 A lot.**

-While organization and luck are significant factors, it also seems that the resources which this repo scrapes are updated most frequently between 12:00 AM and 8:00 AM EST. Also at play is that fewer people are awake to snatch up appointments during those hours.
-So short of leaving the scraper running all day long, it is highly recommended to run it late at night and/or first thing in the morning, and act immediately.
+While organization and luck are significant factors, time of day is the most significant determiner of success.
+The number of available appointments spikes in the AM hours, likely because most people are asleep so competition is less fierce.
+So short of leaving the scraper running all day long, to maximize your odds of success it is highly recommended to run it late at night and/or first thing in the morning, and act immediately.
 The early bird catches the worm after all :)

 ![image info](./utils/fig.png)